w3c/event-timing/README.md

 A polyfill approximately implementing this API can be found [here](https://github.com/tdresser/input-latency-web-perf-polyfill/tree/gh-pages).

 Only knowing about slow events doesn't provide enough context to determine if a site is getting better or worse.
-If a site change results in more engaged users, and performance remains constant, we expect an increase in the number of slow events.
-We also need to enable computing the fraction of events which are slow.
+If a site change results in more engaged users, and the fraction of slow events remains constant, we expect an increase in the number of slow events.
+We also need to enable computing the fraction of events which are slow to avoid conflating changes in event frequency with change is event latency.

 To accomplish these goals, we introduce: